Gersondelacruzdeveloper/yara-beach/README.md

 - Have easy access to the home customer page and the admin page and vice versa.
 - Provide a detailed email confirming the customer's purchase and order number so they can easily print it and show it on arrival.
 - Provide the user with the search bar where they can type in any product they wish to see.
+- Provide a user with a pagination so that they know where they are and if there are more products.

 ###  Scope Plane